 Accumulation of drugs in tissues or body compartments can prolong drug action because the tissues release the accumulated drug as plasma drug concentration decreases.
 For example, thiopental is highly lipid soluble, rapidly enters the brain after a single IV injection, and has a marked and rapid anesthetic effect; the effect ends within a few minutes as the drug is redistributed to more slowly perfused fatty tissues.
 Thiopental is then slowly released from fat storage, maintaining subanesthetic plasma levels.
 These levels may become significant if doses of thiopental are repeated, causing large amounts to be stored in fat.
 Thus, storage in fat initially shortens the drug’s effect but then prolongs it.

 Some drugs accumulate within cells because they bind with proteins, phospholipids, or nucleic acids.
 For example, chloroquine concentrations in WBCs and liver cells can be thousands of times higher than those in plasma.
 Drug in cells is in equilibrium with drug in plasma and moves into plasma as the drug is eliminated from the body.

-Drugs reach the CNS via brain capillaries and CSF.
+Drugs reach the central nervous system (CNS) via brain capillaries and cerebrospinal fluid (CSF).
 Although the brain receives about one sixth of cardiac output, drug penetration is restricted because of the brain’s permeability characteristics.
 Although some lipid-soluble drugs (eg, thiopental) enter the brain readily, polar compounds do not.
 The reason is the blood-brain barrier, which consists of the endothelium of brain capillaries and the astrocytic sheath.
 The endothelial cells of brain capillaries, which appear to be more tightly joined to one another than those of most capillaries, slow the diffusion of water-soluble drugs.
 The astrocytic sheath consists of a layer of glial connective tissue cells (astrocytes) close to the basement membrane of the capillary endothelium.
 With aging, the blood-brain barrier may become less effective, allowing increased passage of compounds into the brain.